Nakul93/BooKie/README.md

 KVDB_BUCKET | kvdb.io bucket key

 ### Pro-Tip
+Always use single-day search option to avoid getting rate-limited
 #### Protected API Search
 Using this option would require user to login.
 So make sure the slot opening times are known (refer to Telegram alerts history).
 NOTE:Do not run this for hours or else your account might get blocked